 Initially, the child care component of the evaluation focused on program implementation.
 However, due to increased interest in assessing child care outcomes, this component of the evaluation expanded over time.
-Baseline student assessments were added in fall of PEK, as were comparison groups of kindergarten classmates for Cohorts 4 and 5.
-Data are not collected on PEK child care children beyond fall of kindergarten.
+Baseline student assessments were added in fall of PEK, as were comparison groups of kindergarten classmates for the last two cohorts.
+Data were not collected on PEK child care children beyond fall of kindergarten.